Project Sticker Shock

 The Anti-Drug Media Contest spreads the message that youth in Chelsea have many positive activities and influences in their lives that help them stay away from drugs and alcohol.
 Their anti-drug posters, poems, videos, and stories tell the community that they have way too many good things going for them to use substances.
 SRSLY holds this contest for students in 5th-8th grades.

-Most kids in Chelsea make healthy choices, and stay substance-free throughout middle and high school.
+Most youth in Chelsea make healthy choices and stay substance-free throughout middle and high school.
 But that’s not always how it seems.
 In fact, even though most Chelsea teens don’t use drugs or alcohol, many assume “everyone is doing it.”
-More than half of teens in Chelsea overestimate the number of kids their age that use drugs or alcohol.
+More than half of teens in Chelsea overestimate the number of students their age that use drugs or alcohol.

 Public Service Announcements, or PSAs, educate and engage the community.
-Most SRSLY PSAs are produced by youth members of the coalition and the Chelsea High School TV Productions class.
+Most SRSLY PSAs are produced by youth members of the coalition and in school video productions classes.
 Topics of PSAs range from community and family involvement, to the negative effects of substance abuse.
-PSAs are shown as “previews” at SRSLY Cinema during the summer, and aired on local channel 18 throughout the year.
-They are also posted on YouTube, under SRSLY Chelsea.
+PSAs are shown as “previews” at SRSLY Cinema during the summer.
+They are also SRSLY's YouTube channel.